ComputationalMystics/ResearchProject/Papers.md

 2. Public dissemination of open source software used to determine open source community health and sustainability
 3. Archiving and documentation of repository health and sustainability extracted from Github trace data

-## Detailed Planning
+## Paper 1: Signaling Paper
-1. Review of health and sustainability (Theory Heavy)
+- Review of health and sustainability (Theory Heavy)
   - Metrics in the past
   - How people do this (CII Census project (core infrastructure white paper))
   - Signaling theory ??
   - Venue: Possibly MISQ or ISR, especially if we frame it through the lens of signaling theory.
   - Paper can be [viewed and edited on OneDrive](https://1drv.ms/w/s!AgtaWBZ3pGD-hLQgbq7ey7LPgvw8wg)
   - [Guzdial chart outlining paper](https://1drv.ms/w/s!AgtaWBZ3pGD-hK9H8KJ_jaC3N9temg)

+## Paper 2: Demonstrating Usefulness of metrics
-2. Initial empirical exploration of health and sustainability (Empirical Heavy)
+- Initial empirical exploration of health and sustainability (Empirical Heavy)
   - Hermeneutic circle for the sense making
     - Continue to do interviews and outreach
       - Asking individuals what they think of as health and sustainability